Palliative Care Counselling & Communication Coaching

 • Community or primary care settings

-Healthcare professionals learn practical psychological micro-skills that enhance patient connection, reduce conflict, improve adherence, and strengthen the overall care experience.
-Coaching is available online or on-site.
+Healthcare professionals learn practical psychological micro-skills that improve patient connection, reduce conflict, enhance adherence, and strengthen the overall care experience.

 You Don’t Have to Navigate This Alone

-Whether you’re a patient, family member, or healthcare professional, support can make a profound difference.
-Counselling and communication coaching offer space for clarity, emotional grounding, and sustainable coping.
+Whether you are a patient, family member, or healthcare professional, specialised palliative care counselling and communication coaching can provide clarity, emotional grounding, and sustainable coping.

-If you’re ready for specialised support — online or on-site — I’m here to help.
+If you are ready for professional support — online or on-site — I am here to help.